2023 EVS Research Seed Grant

 Applications must include a public health impact section that reflects the significance and applicability of the proposed research plan to the care and management of vascular patients.
 This can include improved diagnostics, care management plans, novel therapeutic design, etc.

 Up to $25,000 will be awarded for direct costs (to the applicant's institution/department) for a one-year period.
 Costs for laboratory assays, imaging studies (as appropriate), data collection, and statistical support are allowable.
-Funds may not be used to support physician salaries, institutional overhead expenses, major equipment, or travel expenses.
+Funds may not be used for any indirect costs, ie. to support physician salaries, institutional overhead expenses, major equipment, or travel expenses.

 The Principal Investigator for the Research Seed Grant can be